surendargoud51299/power-bi-superstore/README.md

 1.Understand which product categories (Technology, Furniture, Office Supplies) contribute the most to sales and profit.

 2.Evaluate profitability and return rates for each category.
-# key insights of the project
+# Key insights of the project

 **Overall Sales Performance:**